 In March 2019; ESA, ACARA and AITSL, under the governance of the Education Council, were asked to undertake an initial ‘discovery’ phase to consider how this initiative could work.
 The discovery phase began in May 2019, and findings were reported to education ministers in December 2019.
-The ministers agreed to proceed with an alpha phase in 2020.
+The ministers agreed to proceed to an alpha phase that started in 2020.

 The Teaching Tools Network will: